vcarl/blog/src/pages/bitcoin-and-eth-future.md

 unrestricted by any one party—they have become just another type of investment for those with wealth to invest in.
 Neither Bitcoin or Ethereum have demonstrated that they’re well-suited to solve any of the world’s problems.

-> Cryptocurrencies have become self-serving, insular communities.

-I don’t believe that either of them fill a real need in the world, and now have ecosystems and communities that exist only to fill their own needs.
-There are cryptocurrencies and blockchain projects being built that I think have a real chance at solving problems, but not on these platforms.
+I don’t believe that either of them fill a real need in the world in their current state, and their ecosystems and communities work now only to fill their own needs.